akiomiyao/ped/README.md

 - % perl bidirectional.pl target control reference
   For example,
   % perl bidirectional.pl ERR3063487 default WBcel235
-   After two hours, you will find results in ERR3063487 directory.
+   After  hours, you will find results in ERR3063487 directory.
    ERR3063487.indel is list of structural variation.
    ERR3063487.bi.snp is list of SNPs.
    ERR3063487.bi.snp.vcf is the vcf file for SNPs.